whistler/Cirrus/README.md

 - Create AWS script to set up load balancing

 ### Server database ###
-- MySQL with list of users
+- Json file with list of users

 ### Multiple servers ###
 - Multiple servers have a copy of the same data